theonlykorndog/theonlykorndog.github.io/README.md

 ## -- theonlykorndog

-UPDATE 06/13/2021: The <strong>plugin.video.tweaks-1.0.7.zip</strong> Tweaks Wizard video addon will SOON be replaced by the <strong><a href="plugin.program.tweaks-1.0.0.zip">plugin.video.tweaks-1.0.0.zip</a></strong> Tweaks Build Installer program addon.
-It is currently in beta testing.
+UPDATE 06/13/2021: The <strong>plugin.video.tweaks-1.0.7.zip</strong> Tweaks Wizard video addon will SOON be replaced by the <strong><a href="plugin.program.tweaks-1.0.0.zip">plugin.program.tweaks-1.0.0.zip</a></strong> Tweaks Build Installer program addon currently in beta testing.
 You can download and install from zip file but it will not download and extract any builds.